Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 ### Chainlink Node

-The Chainlink Node retrieves data from a [Chainlink Price Feed](https://docs.chain.link/data-feeds/price-feeds/addresses/). **Note that the timestamp returned by this node is timestamp of Chainlink's latest update, regardless of the TWAP interval.**
+The Chainlink Node retrieves data from a [Chainlink Price Feed](https://docs.chain.link/data-feeds/price-feeds/addresses/). **Note that the timestamp returned by this node is the timestamp of Chainlink's latest update, regardless of the TWAP interval.**

 - `nodeType` Value: 3
 - Parameters: